 The research kills a lot of our initial ideas, mostly about redesigning the Serve mobile app, such as in-app financial coaching, reward for mastering new features, or gamification of the feature discovering process.
 These solutions all just change the end chain of the customer journey, while the real problem is at the beginning of it.
 We need to find a way to provide a controllable experience from getting to know the card to activating it.
 This leads to our final design solution:

-Add an iPad kiosk near to the Serve card shelf in store
+Add an iPad kiosk near the Serve card shelf in store to onboard customers

 The inexpensive, iPad-based, card-reader-attached kiosk will serve 4 major functions:

 1. As advertisement, Increase the visibility of Serve products, differentiate them from the rest gift cards on shelf;

 2. Communicate the card value in a friendly and engaging way to potential card users, making sign-up easy;

 3. Help the user choose the right Serve card based on their financial needs and habits;

 4. Allow quick activation and jump to use.

 The next task is to design the interface on the kiosk.
 The team works closely to sketch the process out on paper.
 We designed a step-by-step Q&A interface to lead the customer through the journey of getting attention, identifying needs, collecting financial habits, recommending suitable card, explaining relevant features and proceeding to activation.
 In our first version, there are 10+ steps.
 We reduce them into no more than 4 in final version by carefully analyzing feature difference among 3 kinds of Serve cards and having debate about which steps are necessary.
 When each interface is locked and drafted, as a designer, I design interaction and visuals to make answering questions a fun process.